'Still A Lot Of Love': Arturo O'Farrill On Cuba-U.S. Artistic Relations

 O'Farrill's eclectic and passionate essence also inhabited the popular Cuban classic "Siboney" by legendary Cuban composer Ernesto Lecuona, morphing it from a sweet, romantic piano solo into a full-on Latin jazz groove with Afro-Cuban guajira infusion.
 His sparkling mastery continued with "Little General" featuring an onslaught of dynamic bass, horn and percussion solos, the Peruvian festejo "El Sur" that he jokingly described as "pan-Latin, pan-American, pan-interstellar" and a guaguancó -heavy "El Cachita" finale by Puerto Rico's Rafael Hernandez.

 "Virtually every small town and every province has an arts school ...
-And human beings are given great opportunity to rise and rise and rise in terms of their self-awareness, their artistry, the history of their people," O'Farrill told NPR's Alt.Latino.
+And human beings are given great opportunity to rise and rise and rise in terms of their self-awareness, their artistry, the history of their people," O'Farrill told the audience at the show.
 "Not a bad lesson at all ...
 In fact, sometimes we think of Cuba as a nation that is in great need.
 Sometimes I think we are in great need."

 NPR's Alt.Latino caught up with O'Farrill backstage before the show to discuss the musical relationship between Cuba and the United States and how his music plays a cultural and socially conscious bridge.